PadmarajBhat/notMNIST/README.md

      ```
      org.apache.spark.SparkException: Job aborted due to stage failure: Task 0 in stage 53.0 failed 1 times, most recent failure: Lost task 0.0 in stage 53.0 (TID 763, localhost, executor driver): org.apache.spark.SparkException: Failed to execute user defined function($anonfun$1: (array<array<double>>) => int)
      ```
+  * the fundamental approach has to be changed.....we have to map the 2d image 1d image.